padus/ecowitt/readme.md

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D05.png">

-4. Enter the Gateway MAC or IP address, in any legal form (MAC addresses are safer because they never change, but they don't work across VLANs) and wheather you want to combine outdoor sensors into a PWS (which will allow you to create HTML weather tiles combining attributes from all sensor members).
+4. Enter the EcoWitt Gateway MAC or IP address, in any legal form (MAC addresses are safer because they never change, but they don't work across VLANs) and whether you want to combine outdoor sensors into a PWS (which will allow you to create HTML weather tiles combining attributes from all sensor members).
     Finally "Save Preferences":

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D06.png">

-5. That should be all.
-    The first time Hubitat receives data from the Gateway, the driver will automatically create child devices for all the present (and supported) sensors (depending on the frequency you setup your Gateway to send data, this may take a few minutes):
+5. Wait for the next push of data from the EcoWitt Gateway, configured earlier in the WS View Mobile App.
+When this occurs, the driver will automatically create child devices for all the present (and supported) sensors (depending on the frequency you setup for your Gateway to send data, this may take a few minutes):

     <img src="https://github.com/sburke781/ecowitt/raw/main/images/D07.png">